 8. Write about not knowing what to write about

 Writing is one of the most powerful tools we have to unleash our creativity.
 If you are stuck or feeling uninspired, write anyway.
 Write about not knowing what to write about.
 Write about wanting to feel more creative and alive.
 When you do, the words open up new possibilities and inspirations.
 Allow the writing practice to reveal the light that is already inside of you.
-Or try writing some kind of research paper, write a diagnostic essay.
-This will help to concentrate and involve the brain to the maximum.

 Move, stretch, sway.
 Do what feels good for you.
 Allow your body to guide you.
 Move into the places that feel stiff or are holding tension.
 Move into the places that feel expansive and good.
 Moving releases all kinds of good stuff in our brains.
 It helps us think clearer, with more confidence and imagination.